Did you start out losing weight but the scale is now headed in the wrong direction?

-There are many reasons for weight gain, but don’t worry: if you continue to exercise diligently and eat well, you will force your body to change.
+There are many reasons for weight gain but if you continue to exercise diligently and eat well, your body will continue to change.

 A lot of people claim that losing weight is incredibly complicated.
-They say you need special diets, slimy shakes, or expensive pills…
+They say you need special diets, tasteless shakes or expensive pills.

-Let’s make one thing clear: if you want to lose weight, all that matters is a negative energy balance.
+Let’s make one thing clear—when you want to lose weight, all that matters is maintaining a negative energy balance.

-Yes, it really is that simple, period.
-That’s how the human body works.
-In plain English: either burn more calories than you eat or eat fewer calories than you burn.
+Yes, it’s really that simple.
+Either burn more calories than you eat or eat fewer calories than you burn.

 The two factors that help you lose weight are exercise and diet.
-The more you exercise, the more muscle you will have in the end.
+The more you exercise, the more muscle you’ll build.

-Your muscles are the ovens where the calories are burned.
-On the other hand, little exercise in simple terms means: too little combustion → too much fuel → the fuel (calories) gets stored.
-It’s a simple calculation with a negative result for you…
+Think of your muscles as the ovens where calories are burned.
+Too little exercise means too little combustion → excess fuel → the excess fuel (calories) gets stored.

-Did you eat something high in carbs the night before?
-Carbs bind water in the body, as many as 3 g of water for every gram of carbs.
-This means more weight on the scales in the morning.
-But this is water weight.
-Especially after a zero-carb diet, you may suddenly find yourself up by 10 pounds.
+Did you eat something high in carbs last night?
+Carbs bind to water in the body (as many as 3 g of water for every gram of carbs).
+This means you’ll see more weight on the scale.
+But don’t worry—this is water weight.
+This is the main reason you may suddenly gain 10 pounds after a zero-carb diet.

 Women may simply have more water in their bodies depending on their monthly cycle.
 Blame your hormones.
 Many women gain weight just before menstruation.